Doctor of Psychology in Clinical Psychology

 OF PSYCHOLOGY AND THEOLOGY

-To be considered for the PsyD program, applicants must submit an online application, essay responses, a CV, four academic recommendations, official transcripts from a bachelor's degree, and GRE scores (taken within the last five years), and must have sufficiently completed psychology coursework in preparation for a doctoral program.
+To be considered for the PsyD program, applicants must submit an online application, essay responses, a CV, four recommendations, official transcripts from a bachelor's degree, and must have sufficiently completed psychology coursework in preparation for a doctoral program.
 You can find specific requirements here.

 Tuition and Affordability

-The full tuition for Fuller’s PsyD degree is $129,100.
+The full tuition for Fuller’s PsyD degree can be found here.
 Attending this program is an investment in your future.
-Learn more about the kinds of support available to you to potentially offset this cost below, or by visiting our scholarships page.
+Learn more about the kinds of support available to you to potentially offset this cost below, or by visiting the Paying for Grad School page or searching for scholarships here.

 Scholarships and Fellowships